 WHAT IS MAGICK?

-Spookywood defines magick as "the design of function."
+Spookywood's definition of magick is "the design of function."

 Magick is how substance/design comes together for function/process.